What is Chronic Self-Sacrifice? Is Self-Sacrifice Schema a Bad Thing?

 On the surface, self-sacrifice seems like a positive thing.
 When you sacrifice yourself, you help others.
 In addition to this, you’re considered kind, generous, and selfless.
 For this reason, many people have a hard time understanding why self-sacrifice isn’t always a good thing.

 While there’s nothing wrong with being generous and coming to the aid of those you love, there’s a limit.
 And when you give yourself up to others, you could be suffering from chronic self-sacrifice.
 Psychology defines self-sacrifice as abandoning your personal interests for someone else’s well-being.

 You deny yourself certain needs and personal wants, repress your emotions or ignore your feelings, which means you’re giving an important part of yourself away.
 You value others much more than yourself.
 That comes at the expense of your own physical and mental well-being and will eventually wear you out.

 People who have a “self-sacrifice” schema are constantly busy and preoccupied with others, so they live under constant stress.
 As a result, they tend to struggle with anxiety, depression, feelings of resentment, and burnout.

 Chronic self-sacrifice ends up becoming an extreme form of altruism.
 Therefore, although self-sacrifice is perceived positively by society, when it becomes dysfunctional or disruptive, it’s not good for you.

 Examples of self-sacrifice are all around us.
 A mother gives up her career to stay home and take care of her family.
 A soldier lays his life for his country.
-Children sacrifice to take care of their aging parents.
+Children sacrifice their own wants and desires to take care of their aging parents.

 - Do you feel a great emotional void?